Hirwa-Joric/React_Next_Simple_Test_Dashborad/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Dashboard Project - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is the starter template for the Next.js App Router Dash

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information, see the the full website on this url [on this link](https://vercel.com/hirwajorics-projects/react-next-simple-test-dashborad)